Esophagitis is inflammation of the esophagus, the muscular tube that passes food and drink from the mouth to the stomach.

 - Esophagitis caused by infections: The doctor will probably prescribe a specific medication to fight the infection, depending on whether the pathogen is a virus, fungus, parasite, or bacterium.

-- Severe narrowing of the esophagus: A procedure may be performed to dilate the esophagus.
+- Severe narrowing of the esophagus: The doctor will typically try medication first to try an alleviate any component of inflammation.
+A procedure may be performed to dilate the esophagus if there is persistent narrowing and medication is not successful.

 The following are risk factors for GERD, which also raise the chances of developing reflux esophagitis: